derring-do/derek-zoolander-repo-for-people-who-cant-configure-good-and-wanna-learn-to-do-other-stuff-good-too/work.md

 ## Findings/Recommendations {.tabset}
 This section can function as slides if there's not too much to show.
-To group slides within slides, see Slides
+See "Slides" for slides within a tab.

 ### Revenue is up!